 Handshake is a modern career services platform that connects students and employers for events and opportunities.
-Every Clark student has a Handshake profile, but you must activate it by logging in to clarku.edu/handshake.
-Handshake is also where you can search and apply for on-campus jobs.
-Contact the Career Connections Center if you have questions about Handshake.
+Every Clark student has a Handshake profile, but must activate it by logging in to clarku.edu/handshake.
+Handshake is also where students can search and apply for on-campus jobs.
+Contact the Career Connections Center with any questions about Handshake.